hasura/graphql-engine/manual/SDKs/web-sdks.rst

     hasura.fetch(
     {
-      service: 'api',  // the name of your custom service
+      microservice: 'api',  // the name of your custom microservice
       path: '/submit', // the path
       method: 'POST',  // HTTP method (this is POST by default, so you can ignore this key if it's POST)
       json: {...},     // set this to an object or an array that will be serialised to make the request body